Revisiting the Sega Genesis’s launch lineup

 Altered Beast

 Altered Beast seems to be one of those games Sega fans either love or hate, largely depending on when you first encountered it.
 In my opinion, it’s just okay.
 The action is satisfying enough, but falls far short of being great.
-At this point, I don’t think developers really understood how important it is for a beat-em-up to “feel” right.
+At this point, I don’t think developers understood how important it is for a beat-em-up to “feel” right.
 It lacks the frantic fights and hard impacts we’d see in later games like Hyperstone Heist or Streets of Rage.

 Alex Kidd in the Enchanted Castle

 Alex Kidd was Sega’s first attempt at a Mario style mascot.
-Some of his earlier Master System games were actually pretty decent.
-Shinobi World is definitely worth checking out.
+Some of his earlier Master System games were pretty decent.
+Shinobi World is worth checking out.
 But this, well… it’s a thing that exists.

 Thunder Force II